TURTLE: A C library for an optimistic stepping through a topography: The optimistic stepping algorithm

 Yet, in the case of a ground surface described by a DEM, a simple yet efficient guess for the initial stepping distance, $s_0$, is:

-where $h_0$ is the current altitude of the particle and $g_0$ the corresponding ground level, i.e. $| h_0 - g_0 |$ is the height w.r.t. the ground.
-Using this initial guess instead of a constant one, can provide impressive speed-up, by several orders of magnitude as shown in section~\ref{sec:balancing}, without any loss of accuracy.
+where $h_0$ is the current altitude of the particle and $g_0$ the corresponding ground level, i.e.~$| h_0 - g_0 |$ is the difference in height w.r.t.~the ground.
 The parameters $\alpha \leq 1$ and $s_\mathrm{min}$, in eq.~(\ref{eq:step_size}), are two tuning factors.
 Let us call them slope factor and resolution factor in the following.

+Note that the altitudes $h_0$ and $g_0$ in equation~\ref{eq:step_size} are considered in the same local referential, i.e.~along the local vertical.
+This is important for particles propagating over long ranges.
+It ensures that the algorithm properties are not affected by the Earth curvature.
+Usually the ground altitude w.r.t.~sea level, $g_0$, can be directly read from DEMs, given the particle geodetic coordinates, i.e.~latitude and longitude.
+A Monte~Carlo would however operate in a fixed Cartesian frame instead, e.g.~a geocentric frame.
+This implies extra computations for transforming the particle coordinates at each step.

-The driving idea is that as long as slopes are not too steep, the height w.r.t the ground is a safe estimate of the closest distance to the ground.
-Reducing the slope factor allows to handle steeper slopes.
-Setting $\alpha$ below $1$ is not efficient for strictly vertical trajectories.
-Yet, the muography or neutrino transport simulations that we are concerned with deal with close to the horizontal trajectories.
-The resolution factor plays the role of a safeguard against numerical errors, e.g. close to a boundary.
+Using the guess provided by equation\ \ref{eq:step_size} instead of a constant step length can provide impressive speed-up, by several orders of magnitude as shown in section~\ref{sec:balancing}, without significant loss of accuracy.
+The driving idea is that as long as slopes are not too steep, the height w.r.t~the ground is a safe estimate of the closest distance to the ground.
+Reducing the slope factor allows to handle steeper and stepper slopes.
+Note that setting $\alpha$ below $1$ is not efficient for vertical trajectories.
+In this case, an improvement to equation~\ref{eq:step_size} could be to vary $\alpha$ depending on the particle direction w.r.t.~the local vertical.
+Yet, in this paper we consider only close to horizontal trajectories.
+The resolution factor plays the role of a safeguard against numerical errors, e.g.~close to a boundary.
 While the boundary is approached with an accurate binary search, it is departed from using a constant step size, given by the resolution factor.